Imagen con Botón

 Demonstrating Hardship

-• Medical hardship: Evidence of chronic or acute health conditions necessitating continuous treatment, disabilities requiring specialized care unavailable in the applicant’s home country, or the risk of life-threatening complications due to inadequate medical infrastructure.
+• Medical hardship: Comprehensive medical records, physician letters, and treatment plans demonstrating chronic or acute health conditions requiring continuous care, disabilities needing specialized services unavailable abroad, or the risk of life-threatening complications due to inadequate healthcare infrastructure in the country of removal.

 When preparing to demonstrate hardship, consider adopting the following strategic approach:

-• Include personal and professional affidavits: Obtain sworn statements from family members, healthcare providers, educators, and community leaders who can credibly attest to the hardship’s severity and consequences.
+• Include personal and professional affidavits: Obtain sworn statements from family members, healthcare providers, educators, and community leaders who can credibly attest to the hardship’s severity and real-world consequences.

 • Address mitigating circumstances: Detail any absence of alternative caregivers, chronic health issues, special educational needs, or other factors that exacerbate the hardship and limit coping options.